risk-first/website/Evaluating-Risk.md

 ## Invariances #1: Panic Invariance

-You would expect then, that any methods for managing software delivery should be _invariant_ to the level of crisis in the project.
-If, for example, a project proceeds using [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) for eight months, and then the deadline looms and everyone agrees to throw Scrum out of the window and start hacking, then _this implies there is a problem with Scrum_, and that it is not _Panic Invariant_.
+You would expect that any methods for managing software delivery should be _invariant_ to the degree of crisis in the project.
+If, for example, a project proceeds using [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) for eight months, and then the deadline looms and everyone agrees to throw Scrum out of the window and start hacking, then _this implies there is a problem with Scrum_, and that it is not **Panic Invariant**.
 In fact, many tools like Scrum don't consider this:

 - If there is a production outage during the working week, we don't wait for the next Scrum Sprint to fix it.
 - Although a 40-hour work-week _is a great idea_, this goes out of the window if the databases all crash on a Saturday morning.